 How I got started in therapy…

-In my 20’s I started dreaming of being a therapist.
-An art therapist.
-I remember the moment when I realized that was what I was meant to do.
-It was one of those aha moments, so cool, I loved it.
+In my twenties, I began dreaming of becoming a therapist-an art therapist, specifically.
+I still remember the moment I realized that was what I was meant to do.
+It was one of those rare, unmistakable moments of clarity.

 Education